≡ Menu

 And while…

-It’s hard to deny that fact that these are some interesting traits, some might say that his personality is what really sets him apart from other dogs his size.
-You see, the Norwegian Lundehund dog breed was original breed to retrieve Puffin birds by climbing tall cliffs on the Norwegian islands that he comes from.
+It’s hard to deny that these are some attractive traits; some might say that his personality sets him apart from other dogs his size.
+You see, the Norwegian Lundehund dog breed was originally to retrieve Puffin birds by climbing tall cliffs on the Norwegian islands he comes from, which means that this curious creature can climb any rock or cliff.
+He can squeeze into the tiniest of crevices and can do impossible things that make you wonder, “How did he do that!”

 What else?

-You should get too surprised or too upset when you find your Norwegian Lundehund in weird positions or doing weird things that may make you want to tear your hair out in frustration.
+He is an energetic dog with a fantastic personality.
+He is always curious about the world around him and wants to investigate anything he doesn’t fully understand.
+So, it would be best to get too surprised or upset when you find your Norwegian Lundehund in weird positions or doing strange things that may make you want to tear your hair out in frustration.

 So, without further ado, let’s dive right in!